impredicative/gec/README.md

 In the workflows below:
 * `<owner>` refers to the previously configured owner
 * `<repo>` refers to an identical repository name, e.g. "travel", in both GitHub and GitLab.
-It can optionally be auto-determined if a command is run from its encrypted or decrypted directory.
+It can be auto-determined if a command is run from its encrypted or decrypted directory, although this is not expected for the `clone` command.
 When it can be auto-determined, to disambiguate a command's arguments that follow, it can be specified as a single period.

 For a new repo: